-To diagnose prehypertension, you'll have a blood pressure test.
+To diagnose elevated blood pressure, you'll have a blood pressure test.
 Your doctor or a specialist will usually place an inflatable arm cuff around your arm and measure your blood pressure using a pressure-measuring gauge.

 A blood pressure reading, given in millimeters of mercury (mm Hg), has two numbers.
 The first, or upper, number measures the pressure in your arteries when your heart beats (systolic pressure).
 The second, or lower, number measures the pressure in your arteries between beats (diastolic pressure).